volar-is/volaris/README.md

 ## Current Status

 Volaris is currently in development.
-We are working hard to bring you a secure and user-friendly encryption tool.
-Stay tuned for updates and releases.

 ## Contributing

-We welcome contributions from the community.
 To contribute:

 1. Fork the repository.
 2. Create a new branch: